Taking care is not only a duty.

 Forests are a common heritage, they are the guardians of our Planet.
 And our health depends on theirs.
 Planting a tree may seem a tiny thing but it’s a huge gesture that symbolizes hope, the passing of the baton from one generation to the next, it represents the continuity of life, and is often done to mark the birth of a child or honor the memory of a person of worth.
 Every one of us can do something to protect the environment.
 Just as trees form a forest, we are part of a community in which the actions of each individual help produce collective effects.
 This is why support from Zegna Group employees and all other citizens can really make the difference for the future of our territory.
 We need help from everyone.

-You can donate 125 euros and help us plant an extra tree or give whatever you want: for us it will be highly important anyway because it will help towards our ambitious project.
-125 euros is what it costs to grow a tree healthy and strong.
+You can donate 110 euros and help us plant an extra tree or give whatever you want: for us it will be highly important anyway because it will help towards our ambitious project.
+110 euros is what it costs to grow a tree healthy and strong.
 It covers the cost of cleaning and preparing the terrain, planting and cultivating.
 You can contribute online immediately or come to Casa Zegna (via Marconi 23, Valdilana Trivero) and visit the territory to see our commitment to the environment for yourself.
 The Zegna brand is contributing to Zegna Forest as well: find out more about the From the heart of Oasi Zegna wooden sculptures on zegna.com.